 This assumes you completed all the requirements: (FAFSA on file and no further verification is needed; you are enrolled at least half time (3 credits), the award letter is accepted, Master Promissory Note and Entrance Counseling are completed)

 When can I expect to receive my refund check?

-Per Federal Guidelines, MUIH is required to release any excess funds (that you choose to accept) within 14 calendar days from the start of the trimester or from the disbursement date for funds that are disbursed after the trimester has started.
+Per Federal Guidelines, MUIH is required to release any excess of financial aid funds in within 14 calendar days from the start of the trimester or from the disbursement date for funds that are disbursed after the trimester has started.